Completeness of coalition logics with seriality, independence of agents, or determinism: Introduction

 \subsection{Our work}

-According to which of the three properties we want to keep, there are eight coalition logics.
 The completeness $\FCL$ is proved by Pauly \cite{pauly_modal_2002}, and the completeness of $\FMCL$ is shown by Li and Ju \cite{li2024minimal}.
 The completeness of the other six logics has not been shown yet.

-In this work, we show the completeness of the eight logics by an uniform approach.
-Generally speaking, our proof approach is as follows.
-First, we transform every formula to a conjunction of some \emph{standard disjunctions}.
+In this work, we show the completeness of the eight logics in a uniform way by the \emph{reduction method}.

+Generally speaking, to show the completeness of a logic, the reduction method goes through the following four steps.
+First, we transform a formula to a conjunction of some \emph{standard disjunctions}.
 Second, we show a \emph{downward validity lemma}, which reduces the validity of a standard disjunction to the validity of some formulas with lower modal depth.
 Third, we show an \emph{upward derivability lemma}, which reduces the derivability of a standard disjunction to the derivability of some formulas with lower modal depth.
 Fourth, we show the completeness by induction.

+Among the four steps, the first and fourth steps are straightforward, the third step is relatively easy, and the second step, showing the downward validity lemma, is crucial.
+The key part of the second step is to obtain a pointed model that works.

+In showing the completeness of the eight coalition logics, we show the downward validity lemmas in a uniform way, where we use a special kind of abstract structure, called blueprints, to get a pointed model that works.

-Generally, our approach follows the approach of Goranko and van Drimmelen \cite{goranko_complete_2006}, who showed the completeness of $\FATL$, and Li and Ju \cite{li2024minimal}, although there is much difference between them in detail.
-Pauly \cite{pauly_modal_2002} showed the completeness of $\FCL$ by the following approach: first, he showed a \emph{representation theorem} and transformed the semantics for $\FCL$ based on concurrent game models to a kind of \emph{neighborhood semantics}; second, he showed the completeness of $\FCL$ with respect to the neighborhood semantics by the \emph{Henkin method}\footnote{ Goranko, Jamroga, and Turrini \cite{goranko_strategic_2013} pointed out that the representation theorem given by Pauly \cite{pauly_modal_2002} is incorrect, and consequently, the neighborhood semantics given by Pauly \cite{pauly_modal_2002} is incorrect.
+Pauly \cite{pauly_modal_2002} showed the completeness of $\FCL$ by the following approach: first, he showed a \emph{representation theorem} and transformed the semantics for $\FCL$ based on concurrent game models to some kind of \emph{neighborhood semantics}; second, he showed the completeness of $\FCL$ with respect to the neighborhood semantics by the \emph{Henkin method}\footnote{ Goranko, Jamroga, and Turrini \cite{goranko_strategic_2013} pointed out that the representation theorem given by Pauly \cite{pauly_modal_2002} is incorrect, and consequently, the neighborhood semantics given by Pauly \cite{pauly_modal_2002} is incorrect.
 They offered the correct representation theorem and neighborhood semantics.
 However, they showed that the neighborhood semantics given by Pauly \cite{pauly_modal_2002} determines the same set of valid formulas as the correct neighborhood semantics. }.
-Our approach is different from this approach.
+Our approach differs from this approach.